 Foreclosure mediation is available in roughly half of the states.

-Generally, foreclosure mediation programs are created by state law or mandated by court order, but certain municipalities (for example, the cities of Providence, Cranston, and Warwick in Rhode Island) have passed ordinances implementing mediation as well.
+Generally, foreclosure mediation programs are created by state law or mandated by court order, but certain municipalities (for example, the cities of Providence, Cranston, Warwick, and town of Warren in Rhode Island) have passed ordinances implementing mediation as well.
 Consequently, there are statewide mediation programs in some states, while in others mediation may only be available only in certain counties or particular cities.

 Who Pays for the Mediation?